Skip to content

 )

 Note: register_udtfs_and_views() requires Databricks Runtime 18.1+.
-For earlier runtimes or step-by-step control, use register_udtfs() and register_views() in separate cells.
+For older runtimes or step-by-step debugging, keep two calls as above.

 Next steps